 - In a shallow bowl, mix together half of the green onion, half of the yellow onion, half of the ginger, half the cilantro, half of the garlic, and 4 Tablespoons of oil.
 Add the chunks of fish and toss to coat.
 Cover with plastic wrap and place in the fridge for 3 hours.

-- minutes prior to cooking, remove the fish from the fridge to let it come to room temperature.
+- Fifteen minutes prior to cooking, remove the fish from the fridge to let it come to room temperature.
 Preheat your oven to 350 degrees Fahrenheit.
 Lay out your fish on a large baking sheet and pour the lemon juice on top.
 Season with salt and pepper.
 Set aside.

 - Add the remaining 2 tablespoons of oil to a large Dutch oven set over medium heat.
 Add the remaining green and yellow onions to the pan along with the bell peppers.
 Cook, stirring occasionally, for 3 minutes until softened.

 - Add the remaining garlic and ginger to the pan and saute for one minute.
 Pour in the chicken broth and let it come to a full boil.
 Add the coconut milk and tomato paste and return to a boil.
 Immediately lower the heat to medium-low or so and gently simmer the sauce while you prepare the fish.